bangaradi/bangaradi/README.md

 - 👋 Hi, I’m Aditya Bangar
-- 👀 I like writing code.
+- 👀 I like to code and build stuff.
 - 🌱 I'm currently pursuing bachelor's in Computer Science at IIT Kanpur.
 - 💞️ I'd love to collaborate on projects that suit my interests :)
 - 📫 You can reach me through my mail- bangaraditya27@gmail.com
+-